brunocostaar/brunocostaar/README.md

 I'm a technology enthusiast and passionate about solving problems through code.
 I'm just beginning my programming journey and always looking for new challenges to expand my knowledge.

 - 🌱 I am currently focused on deepening my knowledge in **Web Development**, **Data Science** and **Data Structures**.
 - 💡 I am interested in software development, algorithms and artificial intelligence.
 - 💬 Feel free to get in touch to exchange ideas about projects or technology!

 ---

 ### 💻 Tech Stack

-### 💻 Tech Stack